 USS Noa (DD-841)

 A Gearing class destroyer that served after World War II, the USS Noa played an important role in the post-war navy.
-She was built in 1945, served in the Mediterranean, the Indian Ocean, the Persian Gulf, and the Pacific Ocean during the Vietnam War, and she ended her days with the Spanish Navy and was ultimately sold and scrapped for metal in 1991.
+Built in 1945, she served in the Mediterranean, the Indian Ocean, the Persian Gulf, and the Pacific Ocean during the Vietnam War, ending her days with the Spanish Navy.
+She was ultimately sold and scrapped for metal in 1991.

 Like other U.S. Navy ships built during the post-war period, before the 1970s, the USS Noa contained a lot of asbestos.
-The asbestos was used to prevent the spread of fire, to insulate, and for many other purposes, but this was before it was fully realized just how harmful the mineral was to human health.
+The asbestos was used to prevent the spread of fire, to insulate, and for many other purposes, but this was before anyone understood just how harmful the mineral was to human health.
 Many veterans who served on the Noa were exposed to asbestos fibers and were later found to have developed related illnesses like asbestosis, lung cancer, and mesothelioma.

 About the USS Noa

 The USS Noa, designated DD-841, was a destroyer in the U.S. Navy from 1945 to 1973.
 As a destroyer her primary role was to protect larger vessels in the fleet, but she was also responsible for training, exercises, search and rescue, and offensive operations.
 The Noa was a Gearing class destroyer, one of 98 vessels in that class that were built during and after World War II.
-They were built upon the previous class and were designed to be longer and to carry more fuel to give them a longer operational range.
+They were designed to be longer and to carry more fuel to give them a longer operational range than their predecessors.

 Construction with Asbestos and Repairs

 The USS Noa was laid down in Bath, Maine, constructed by the Bath Ironworks Shipyard.
 Construction began in 1945 and within just four months she was launched.
 Commissioning took place in October of 1945 and was done under Commander R.L.
-Nolan Jr. As with many other ships built at that time, the Noa’s construction included the use of asbestos in many of its components, including the turbines and boilers that came from manufacturers.
+Nolan Jr. As with many other ships built at that time, the Noa’s construction used asbestos in many of its components, including the turbines and boilers from manufacturers.

-The Noa’s first significant repairs were conducted during post-shakedown training in Key West, Florida.
-She also received repairs and upgrades in 1954 at the Philadelphia Naval Shipyard, where she received sonar equipment.
-More overhauls were conducted in 1957 and in 1961 participated in the Fleet Rehabilitation and Modernization program, which was to provide ships with more modern equipment and to extend their service lives.
+The Noa’s first significant repairs were during post-shakedown training in Key West, Florida.
+She also received repairs and upgrades in 1954 at the Philadelphia Naval Shipyard, where she got sonar equipment.
+More overhauls were conducted in 1957 and in 1961 as part of the Fleet Rehabilitation and Modernization program to provide ships with more modern equipment and to extend their service lives.
 During a 1968 overhaul, the Noa had work done on her boilers, which may have exposed workers to asbestos.

 Service and Deployment History